Location2201 N. Field Street, Dallas, Texas, United States

 Civil EngineerURS Corporation

-From the architect.
+Text description provided by the architects.
 Museums, armatures for collective societal experience and cultural expression, present new ways of interpreting the world.
 They contain knowledge, preserve information and transmit ideas; they stimulate curiosity, raise awareness and create opportunities for exchange.
 As instruments of education and social change, museums have the potential to shape our understanding of ourselves and the world in which we live.

 As our global environment faces ever more critical challenges, a broader understanding of the interdependence of natural systems is becoming more essential to our survival and evolution.
 Museums dedicated to nature and science play a key role in expanding our understanding of these complex systems.